tradingeconomics/tradingeconomics/R/EXAMPLES/README.md

 ## World Map Indicators example

 In this example we use the API to get the latest data on all countries for a single indicator and display it on a world map.
-Each country will display the the corresponding colour of the indicator colour scale.
+Each country will display the corresponding colour of the indicator colour scale.

 To use this example you first need to install the following packages: